Aut-invariant norms and Aut-invariant quasimorphisms on free and surface groups: -norms on free groups.

 A vertex $v$ of a graph is a \textbf{cut-vertex} if after removing $v$, the graph has more connected components.
 In the example below $a$, $b$, $a^{-1}$ and $b^{-1}$ are cut-vertices.

 \begin{lemma} Let $B$ be a free basis of $\Bo F$ and let $b \in\Bo F$ be a cyclically reduced base element.
-Assume that $x \in \Bo F$ is a cyclically reduced word such that its Whitehead graph $Wh_B(x)$ is connected and has no cut-vertex.
+Assume that $x\in\Bo F$ is a cyclically reduced word such that its Whitehead graph $\Wh_B(x)$ is connected and has no cut-vertices.
 Then the reduced expression of $b$ in the basis $B$ does not contain the reduced expressions of $x^2$ and of $x^{-2}$ as subwords. \end{lemma}

-\begin{proof} Let us fist notice, that if a reduced expression of $b$ contains the reduced expression of $x^2$, then $Wh_B(b)$ contains $Wh_B(x)$ as a subgraph.
-Indeed, every edge of $Wh_B(x)$ is given by two cyclically consecutive letters in $x$.
-If $x^2$ is a subword of $b$, we can find all those edges in $Wh_B(b)$. $Wh_B(x)$ has no cut-vertex, is connected and has the same vertex set as $Wh_B(b)$.
-Thus if $Wh_B(x)$ would be a subgraph of $Wh_B(b)$, then $Wh_B(b)$ would be a connected graph with no cut-vertex.
-This would contradict the Whitehead Theorem~\ref{whitehead}. \end{proof}
+\begin{proof} Let us fist notice, that if a reduced expression of $b$ contains the reduced expression of $x^2$, then $\Wh_B(b)$ contains $\Wh_B(x)$ as a subgraph.
+Indeed, every edge of $\Wh_B(x)$ is given by two cyclically consecutive letters in $x$.
+If $x^2$ is a subword of $b$, we can find all those edges in $\Wh_B(b)$. $\Wh_B(x)$ has no cut-vertices, it is connected and has the same vertex set as $\Wh_B(b)$.
+Thus if $\Wh_B(x)$ is a subgraph of $\Wh_B(b)$, then $\Wh_B(b)$ is a connected graph with no cut-vertices.
+This contradicts the Whitehead Theorem~\ref{whitehead}. \end{proof}

 \begin{remark} In Lemma~\ref{L:p^2}, the assumption that $b$ is cyclically reduced can not be omitted.
 For general $b$ one can show that the number of occurrences of $x^2$ minus the number of occurrences of $x^{-2}$ is bounded by $2|x|_B$.
 Here $|\mathord{\cdot}|_B$ is the word metric defined by $B$.
 We would like to add that a variation of Lemma~\ref{L:p^2} already appeared in~\cite{prim.width}. \end{remark}